eggplants/twvideo-dl/README.md

 # twvideo-dl

-A Simple CLI for downloading Videos from X, formaly Twitter.
+A Simple CLI for downloading Videos from X, formally Twitter.

 ## Install